zzsun777/cpp_multithreaded_order_matching_engine/README.md

 **Runtime dependencies :** For Windows, you have to install MSVC120 runtime : https://www.microsoft.com/en-gb/download/details.aspx?id=40784
 For Linux, you need GNU Lib C runtime, Quick shared objec libxml2.

-How to install quickfix runtmime on Linux :
+How to install quickfix runtime on Linux :

 		1. Download from here : https://github.com/quickfix/quickfix
 		2. The process requires G++, libtool and autoconf.
 Get them for your distro.